 - Highly configurable credit and certification tools

 TOPYX is an LMS that combines formal and informal learning.
-It has a full feature set of tools that allows users to learn at their own pace, collaborate with colleagues, and use different channels for consuming content.
+It has a full-featured set of tools that allows users to learn at their own pace, collaborate with colleagues, and use different channels for consuming content.

 TOPYX offers great potential for social learning.
-It allows you to create communities revolving around any topics or courses.
+It allows you to create communities that revolve around any topic or course.
 The platform offers six levels of social learning communities: site, course, group, program, and material communities and categories.
 By joining communities, learners can contact each other and share knowledge with their colleagues.
 For example, a user can share an article on a health topic and discuss it with other medical specialists in the comments.
 This feature accelerates content curation and peer-to-peer learning.

-In TOPYX it’s also possible to appoint experts in subject areas and make them responsible for each piece of content.
+In TOPYX, it’s also possible to appoint experts in subject areas and make them responsible for each piece of content.
 Experts can share useful training materials and learners can ask them questions if necessary.
-Such an approach will help students gain a better understanding of the different aspects of medicine.
+Such an approach will help learners gain a better understanding of the different aspects of medicine.

 Other social learning features of this healthcare LMS include announcements, calendar, chat, events, forums, marketing tiles, sponsor links, and media gallery.

-TOPYX can boast of a rich functionality.
-However, unlike other LMSs in the list, it has limitations on file downloads, depending on the chosen pricing plan.
+TOPYX boasts rich functionality.
+However, unlike the other LMSs on the list, it has file download limitations based on the pricing plan.
 With TOPYX Expanded, you can upload 300 GB of training materials, while TOPYX Essentials allows you to upload only 100 GB.